Irfan Zakaria

-Muhammad Irfan bin Zakaria (born 4 June 1995) is a Malaysian professional footballer who plays for Sabah in the Malaysia Super League and the Malaysia national team.
+Muhammad Irfan bin Zakaria (born 4 June 1995) is a Malaysian professional footballer who plays for Malaysia Super League club Melaka and the Malaysia national team.
 His primarily position as a defensive midfielder but can also play as a centre-back.
-A tough tackling, skilful and has a good vision defensive player.
-Irfan also in the squad for the 2017 SEA Games.

 Club career

 Return to Kuala Lumpur City

 On 17 January 2021, it was announced Irfan has joined newly promoted club, Kuala Lumpur City for a second stint.
 On 16 March, Irfan made his second debut for the club in a 1–0 league defeat to Penang.

 Sabah

 On 2 December 2022, Irfan signed a contract with Sabah.

+Kedah Darul Aman

+On 5 March 2024, Irfan officially signed a contract with Kedah Darul Aman.

 International career

 Irfan represented Malaysian at under-23 and senior level.